 Morning time seems to be a buzz word lately.
-We have been doing a form of it for eleven years in our home I call table time.
+We have been doing a form of it for thirteen years in our home I call table time.
 Anyway, you name it, it is a wonderful way for the family to be together at a specific time of day to read, write or learn about topics as a group.

 Morning time looks different for every family.
 Ages, interests and what you deem as the most important things to cover will determine what you do each day and how long.
 Our morning time has changed as the boys have grown and it also changes with the seasons.
 In our Florida winter and spring, we sit on our back porch for table time.
 When it gets too hot, we move to the dining room table.